giovanni-grieco/idd/hw2/elastic_gopher/README.md

 Top-level commands:
 - `search` — perform a search query on an index
-- `index` — index documents (single document or a folder)
+- `index` — a root command that allows index creation, deletion, listing of existing indexes, and document indexing
-- `create` — create an index using the provided mapping
-- `delete` — delete an index

 ### SEARCH